tzhu-bio/UMI-ATAC-seq/README.md

 This step is performed by `trimmomatic`.
 Due to the design of UMI-ATAC-seq library, we need to remove sequencing adapters with `NexteraPE-PE` adapter file.

 + ### [umi_tools extract](https://umi-tools.readthedocs.io/en/latest/QUICK_START.html)
 We use the `extract` function in `UMI tools` package.This program extracts UMIs from Illumina sequence reads and adds them to the FASTQ read1 header.
 We can set `--bc-pattern=NNNNNN`(Here we take the first six bases as UMI sequence).
+Here we do not recommend that you use `umi_tools` to add UMIs information to FASTQ read2 at the same time.
 We can process the paired-end UMI-ATAC-seq data like this:

 ```
 $ umi_tools extract --stdin=pair.1.fastq.gz --bc-pattern=NNNNNN --log=processed.log --stdout processed.1.fastq.gz